 Batch accounting refers to a system of transferring items from journal, to ledger, to financial statement in a linear order.
 In this system, transactions are grouped and processed by subledger and results in entries that will not instantly appear in your general ledger.
 Batches are accumulated in your books of record through a process called "posting" after which period-end reporting can be finalized.

-With batch-based entry, you have the opportunity to review data entry work prior to posting to the books of record.
-Many software systems check a batch for out of balance errors before it is posted, and your staff gets the chance to catch and fix any errors in the batch prior to its posting.
+With batch-based entry, you have the opportunity to review data entry prior to posting transactions to the books of record.
+Most accounting software will check a batch for out of balance errors before it is posted, and your staff gets the chance to catch and fix any obvious errors in the batch prior to its posting.
 Once a batch is posted, there is typically no automatic mechanism to make changes.
 Posted items are permanent, but you always have the option of correcting an erroneous entry when necessary by creating a modifying entry that reverses the original one.

 Posting a transaction results in permanency because the original posting batch cannot be deleted or modified.
 This system establishes internal controls because the multi-step process allows for peer review before posting, therefore making it more accountable.